 - Install deadbolts on outside doors that require a key to deter roaming.

 - Check smoke and carbon monoxide detectors to be sure they are functioning.

 - Lock up all medications.

-- Call Caregivers by WholeCare to have them perform a trip and fall assessment of the home.
-Install nightlights in bathrooms, hallways, and common areas.
+- Install nightlights in bathrooms, hallways, and common areas.

-- Get a medical identification bracelet with your loved one’s name and contact information is important.
+- Get a medical identification bracelet with your loved one’s name and contact information is essential.
 Be sure to have it indicate dementia or memory loss on the bracelet.

-- Talk to your neighbors, local law enforcement, and your loved one’s friends about their condition and the possibility for roaming.
+- Talk to your neighbors, local law enforcement, and your loved one’s friends about their condition and the possibility of roaming.
 Make sure they have your emergency contact information.

 - Secure all storage and work areas such as garages and basements where tools, household cleaners, and other chemicals may be accessible.